17 Delicious High-Protein Snacks to Beat the Afternoon Slump

 Our liver and kidneys bear the brunt of the workload, and the long-term effects of this overload can be detrimental.
 Not to mention, overconsumption of certain proteins could lead to some pretty funky side effects, like an unpleasant case of meat sweats or a never-ending thirst that no amount of water can quench.

-But never fear; we've also included multiple tasty plant-based protein snacks in the options below.
+And never fear; we've included multiple tasty plant-based protein snacks in the options below.

 17 Healthy Protein Snack Ideas